VoIP Mobile Broadband: Control Costs, Increase Productivity, Improve Call Quality

 Nobody on the call is concerned about cellular usage fees or long distance charges, as they are using 8x8's Virtual Office for Mobile applications and VoIP connectivity.
 Calls don't get counted as your device plan minutes or long distance allocations, though users should be mindful of their company's data plans.

 Does VoIP Work with Mobile Broadband?

 Yes, it does - provided your business subscribes to a VoIP service from a provider like 8x8 which supports it.
 In the scenario above, everyone is connected to a conference call while working remotely, whether their device is connected to the internet by a wired, Wi-Fi, 4G or LTE network connection.
-If you are unsure about how your company can best leverage these services for your mobile and desktop phones, VoIP network assessments and readiness tests are available.
+If you are unsure about how your company can best leverage these services for your mobile and desktop phones, VoIP network assessments and VoIP tests are available.

 Call quality is as crisp and clear as it would be if everyone were in a quiet office.
 No more dropped calls or unintelligible dialog where reliable internet connectivity is available.
 As your business grows, it is easy to add more VoIP users and their devices.
 They can easily download the Virtual Office app from the Google Play or Apple iOS App store.